-Sen. Toomey believes that it is imperative that we bring spending under control and have a federal government that lives within its means.
-That is why Sen. Toomey has cosponsored a balanced budget amendment to the U. S. Constitution that would require the federal government to stop spending money it doesn't have.
+Senator Toomey believes that it is imperative that we bring spending under control and have a federal government that lives within its means.
+That is why Senator Toomey has cosponsored a balanced budget amendment to the U. S. Constitution that would require the federal government to stop spending money it doesn't have.
 He also has introduced his own 10-year budget plan which would balance the federal budget within nine years and finally put our country on a fiscally responsible path.
-Sen. Toomey also introduced bills to cap spending and permanently ban earmarks, while cosponsoring legislation that would end wasteful taxpayer subsidies, such as those for ethanol.
+Senator Toomey also introduced bills to cap spending and permanently ban earmarks, while cosponsoring legislation that would end wasteful taxpayer subsidies, such as those for ethanol.

-Some of Senator Toomey's Job Creation Efforts
+Some of Senator Toomey's Job Creation Efforts:

-Senator Toomey is a cosponsor of legislation that would repeal the medical device tax created by Obamacare.
+- Senator Toomey is a cosponsor of legislation that would repeal the medical device tax created by Obamacare.
 This tax is hurting companies that produce life-saving medical equipment and is increasing health care costs for the American people.

-Senator Toomey is a cosponsor of a bill to repeal a provision of Obamacare that penalizes employers for hiring their 50th worker.
+- Senator Toomey is a cosponsor of a bill to repeal a provision of Obamacare that penalizes employers for hiring their 50th worker.
 With millions of Americans out of work, there is no reason why we should punish businesses for expanding.

-Sen. Toomey is a strong supporter of the Keystone Pipeline.
+- Senator Toomey is a strong supporter of the Keystone Pipeline.
 Building the pipeline would create jobs and boost our access to oil.
 Unfortunately, President Obama has delayed approving the pipeline for several years.